 Once she entered Phillip's home and studio she immediately understood that he didn't want someone to just clinically photograph the finished pages of the handwritten bible.
 No, he was inviting her to photograph the art of his process and subsequently, the art of how he lives his daily life.
 This meant Laura spending the day looking and photographing over Phillip's shoulder as he steadily copied each word onto the large sheets of watercolor paper.
 Or a morning at St. Peter's Presbyterian Church where Phillip was a congregant for over 20 years.
 Since his work was portable, they could even spend an afternoon on the grounds of a sheep farm in Columbia County, which was where their most memorable image, Phillip in the Willows, was taken.

 Even after Phillip bound the final eighth volume of the handwritten bible, the two continued their collaboration with Laura photographing his life and Phillip opening it up to her until Tuesday, August 12, 2014 when he passed away.
 He is deeply missed by his daughter, Morgan, family, friends, church community, and Laura.

-The finished volumes will be donated to St. Peter's in late 2014 and a book of their work will be published in 2015.
+The finished volumes will be donated to St. Peter's in 2015 and a book of their work will be published in 2016.